NACCU Innovative Technology Award

 The Innovative Technology Award sub-committee will determine results for the award based on whether the entry meets the eligibility requirements.
 Each entry will be scored using a common scoring method by the full Awards Committee.
 The Innovative Technology Award sub-committee will collect scoring matrixes from committee members and tally scoring to make a recommendation to the full Awards Committee.
 The nomination receiving top score will be the recipient recommended to the Awards Committee.

-NACCU Innovative Technology Award Recipients
+2023 recipient of the NACCU Innovative Technology Award

 The University of Texas at Austin

 2022 recipient of the NACCU Innovative Technology Award

 When the COVID-19 pandemic shifted the University of Texas at Austin campus to online learning, the ID Center rapidly executed portions of its modernization vision to support remote teaching and learning, a remote workforce, and essential onsite personnel while keeping employee safety paramount.
 MORE